Marawan005/Bets-Analysis/README.md

 - Matplotlib and Seaborn for data visualization

 ## Documentation
-- The full analysis and findings are documented in `BetsFinalReport.docx`
+- The full analysis and findings are documented in `Report Template modification.docx`
 - A visual summary is available in `BetsPoster.pdf`
 - Watch `BetsDemoVideo.MP4` for a demonstration of the project